ahmdyassr/emaily/README.md

 ### Emaily

-A NodeJS App based on Steve Grinder's course
+A NodeJS, react App based on Steve Grinder's course